 Infection Prevention & Control

-This program helps ensure the protection of patients, staff, volunteers, and visitors from preventable hospital aquired infections through activities like surveillance, educations, consultation, outbreak investigation and management, and the development of policies and procedures to help reinforce best practices in Infection Prevention and Control.
+This program helps ensure the protection of patients, staff, volunteers, and visitors from preventable hospital acquired infections through activities like surveillance, educations, consultation, outbreak investigation and management, and the development of policies and procedures to help reinforce best practices in Infection Prevention and Control.

 Keeping hands clean is one of the most important steps in preventing infections.
 Your health care team plays a big role in preventing the spread of infection.
 They are committed to giving you clean, safe care.

 When you come to the hospital, hand cleaning is your job too.
 Whether you are a patient or a visitor, do your part to prevent germs from spreading.
-Make sure you clean your hands often using alochol based hand rub or soap and water, especially before and after eating, after using the washroom or after sneezing or coughing
+Make sure you clean your hands often using alcohol based hand rub or soap and water, especially before and after eating, after using the washroom or after sneezing or coughing

 Occasionally, special steps must be taken to ensure the protection of patients and staff, called “Additional Precautions”, formerly known as “isolation”.
 Visitors may be limited or asked to participate with these additional precautions by wearing a gown, mask or gloves.